credibil/proof/README.md

 ## Usage

-The library supports basic DID resolution and document creation.
-It does not (yet) support publishing a `did:web` document to a web server.
+At this point, the library supports basic DID resolution and document creation.

+While we plan to add support for publishing `did:web` and `did:dht` documents, it will be just that: support.
+The end-to-end process of publishing requires additional infrastructure and is out of scope for this library.

 ## Additional